 Matthew Peterson (M.M. ’08) has achieved second place in The American Prize in Composition, professional division, for his orchestra work entitled “Hyperborea.”
 According to a press release from The American Prize, Peterson was selected from applications from all across the United States.
 Finalists for The American Prize receive professional adjudication and regional, national and international recognition based on their recorded performances.
 In addition to written evaluations from judges, winners and runners-up are profiled on The American Prize website, where links will lead to winners’ websites.
 For more on Peterson, got to www.matthew-peterson.com.

-- Update from Jacobs alumnus Tim Miller (DM ’13)
+- Update from Ben Taylor (DM 2014)

 - Eric Nathan (MM ’08) wins Guggenheim Fellowship, appointed visiting assistant professor at Williams College